 Tuition must be booked in advance.
 You do not have to stay at Hobbs Point, but it is obviously more convenient and cost effective.

-Best known as a people and documentary photographer, but she has also worked as a commercial/industrial photographer, and as a press photographer.
+Best known as a people and documentary photographer, she has also worked as a commercial/industrial photographer, and as a press photographer.
 Her landscapes adorn public and private buildings around Australia, and eleven books of her work have been published

 To see Heide's work, visit her website